Xisco (footballer, born 1986)

-Francisco Jiménez Tejada (born 26 June 1986), known as Xisco, is a Spanish professional footballer who plays as a striker.
+Francisco Jiménez Tejada (born 26 June 1986), known as Xisco, is a Spanish former professional footballer who played as a striker.

 After beginning his career with Deportivo, he signed in 2008 with Newcastle United, but could only make 11 official appearances for the club during his spell (one goal), also being loaned twice during his contract.
 He left the latter in January 2013 and returned to his country, going on to spend four seasons with Córdoba and winning promotion to La Liga in 2013–14.

 Xisco participated with Spain at the 2009 European Under-21 Championship.

 Club career

 Deportivo

 A product of Deportivo de La Coruña's youth ranks, Xisco was born in Santa Ponsa, Mallorca in the Balearic Islands, and he made his La Liga debut on 16 April 2005 against Real Sociedad.
-His first (and second) goal arrived also that season, in a 2–2 away draw to Real Zaragoza on 15 May.
+His first (and second) goal arrived also that season, in a 2–2 draw away to Real Zaragoza on 15 May.

-In 2007–08, after a season-long loan at Segunda División's UD Vecindario, Xisco emerged as a top-flight striker, scoring five goals in two matches: a hat-trick in a 3–1 home win over Real Murcia on 30 March 2008, adding two at Racing de Santander (same result) the following week.
+In 2007–08, after a season-long loan at Segunda División's UD Vecindario, Xisco emerged as a top-flight striker, scoring five goals in two matches: a hat-trick in a 3–1 home win over Real Murcia CF on 30 March 2008, adding two at Racing de Santander (same result) the following week.